estebanvillaco/AI3000-Assignment-G11/README.md

 Recommends stock reorder quantities
 Displays model accuracy and performance
 Automatically saves results for each season
-User-friendly loop menu — runs until you decide to stop
+User-friendly loop menu, runs until you decide to stop

 ---